-The Pensions Regulator was set up following the 1995 Pensions Act.
+The Pensions Regulator (TPR) was set up following the 1995 Pensions Act.
 Its main role is to protect pension scheme members.
-From 1 April 2015 the Pensions Regulator's remit was extended to cover the administration of public service pension schemes.
-The Pensions Regulator issued a code of practice on governance and administration of public service pension schemes which provides practical guidance in relation to the exercise of functions under relevant pensions legislation and sets out standards of conduct and practice expected from those who exercise those functions.
+From 1 April 2015 TPR's remit was extended to cover the administration of public service pension schemes.
+As required by section 90A(2) of the Pensions Act 2004, TPR issued a code of practice on governance and administration of public service pension schemes.
+In March 2024 TPR replaced 10 of its 16 current codes of practice, which included the code of practice on governance and administration of public service pension schemes, with the General Code of Practice.
+The General Code of Practice sets out TPR's expectations of how occupational pension schemes should be managed and the policies, practices and procedures that should be in place.